• Skip to main content

 • Hard, long-lasting flat surface

-• You realize polished and sharp edges thanks to fine grit in ceramic whetstones.
+• You realize polished and sharp edges thanks to the fine grit in ceramic whetstones.

 • They are easy to clean.